dani-santos-code/susana/README.md

 # A Day For Susana

-This is project for the institutional website of the independent documentary *A Day For Susana*.
+This is project for the institutional website of the independent documentary *A Day For Susana* (https://www.adayforsusana.com).

+It was developed with Vue.js.
+The project includes: Webpack, Sass, CSS, Jade/Pug, BEM.

+It was deployed to HostGator.

 ### Getting Started
 ⚠️ Make sure you have a recent version of [NodeJs](https://nodejs.org/en/) `^v8.4.0` installed in your computer